Ideas and Inspiration

 How did maths build the castle?
 How did the radius of a circle help people survive a seige?

 Explore Edinburgh Castle through maths in this cross-curricular trail and accompanying teachers notes.
+This is a downloadable self-led trail.

 Produced by National Museums Scotland, Historic Environment Scotland and The Regimental Museums in Edinburgh Castle